klaytonkowalski/example-interpreter/README.md

 Example of a scripting language interpreter written in Go.

-Please click the "Star" button on GitHub if you like this repository!
+Please click the ☆ button on GitHub if this repository is useful or interesting.
+Thank you!